 - Free Trial: Rentometer offers a limited free trial that allows users to run a small number of reports before committing to a paid plan.
 This is mainly to test the platform’s core features.

-- Essential Plan – $8/month (billed annually, $96/year): Best for active landlords or small property managers.
+- Essential Plan – $96/year: Best for active landlords or small property managers.
 Includes 100 Pro Reports and 100 Rent Comp downloads per year, plus custom branding and mobile app access.

-- Pro Plan – $199/year (annual only): Designed for real estate professionals who require deeper data analysis.
+- Pro Plan – $199/year: Designed for real estate professionals who require deeper data analysis.
 Provides 500 Pro Reports and 500 Rent Comp downloads annually, custom branding, Yield Tracker, API access with 5,000 credits, batch processing, and lead generation features.

 - Enterprise Plan – Custom pricing: Tailored for large-scale operations with multiple users.
 Includes higher report limits, advanced API access, and dedicated account support.
 Pricing is determined case by case.